Get Help Today(877) 648-4288

 What Are The Effects Of Using Xanax?

-Xanax is the brand name of the Benzodiazepine also known as Alprazolam.
+Xanax is the brand name of Alprazolam, which is found in the Benzodiazepine class of drugs.
 It is the most commonly prescribed drug for treating anxiety and panic disorders.
-The effects of Xanax will depend greatly on whether the person is using it as prescribed or recreationally.
-When taken as prescribed, Xanax corrects chemical imbalance in the brain.
+The effects of Xanax can vary greatly depending on numerous factors, including the quantity used, tolerance, body weight, and method of use.
+When taken as prescribed, Xanax corrects chemical imbalances in the brain, but an individual can still experience side effects even when taken as prescribed.

 Xanax is prescribed in tablet form that, when taken orally, gets absorbed into the body through the stomach, passes through the mucous membrane and enters the liver.
 The chemicals then enter your bloodstream and work their way into the brain.
 Benzodiazepines such as Xanax work on the GABA-A receptors on the brain.
 These receptors are activated by GABA neurotransmitters, and thus producing sedative effects.
 Xanax is considered an agonist, meaning it amplifies the effects of the GABA-A receptors.

 A person who is experiencing anxiety has an increase in chemicals such as adrenaline and a deficiency in GABA.
 A chemical imbalance of high adrenaline and low levels of GABA increase excitement in the brain and drugs like Xanax are used to correct the imbalance.
 If Xanax is taken as intended, then it should alleviate symptoms of anxiety and users may feel “normal” after the first dose.
 Those who take it recreationally, or without a prescription, will experience a heavy sedative state.
-Unlike other drugs that produce a “high” or euphoric feeling, those under the influence of Xanax claim to feel more relaxed, quiet, and tired.
-Using Xanax recreationally will cause sedative and calming effects but create an imbalance in the brain that may have not existed before.
+Those under the influence of Xanax claim to feel more relaxed, quiet, and tired.
+Using Xanax recreationally will create an imbalance in the brain that can result in feeling calm and relaxed with sensations of euphoria.
+If too much is taken, it can lead to slurred speech, coordination imbalance, and passing out.

 Side Effects Of Using Xanax

 Xanax can be habit-forming so it should only be taken as prescribed.
+When not taken as prescribed, the side effects of Xanax intensify in strength.
 Misuse of this drug can cause addiction, overdose, or even death.
 Common side effects may include:

 - Drowsiness or feeling tired